YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 -   **Not Walkable** is a generic area type which prevents navigation.
 It is useful for cases where you want to mark certain object to be an obstacle, but without getting NavMesh on top of it.
 -   **Jump** is an area type that is assigned to all auto-generated OffMesh Links.

+> If several objects of different area types are overlapping, the resulting navmesh area type will generally be the one with the highest index.
+There is one exception however: Not Walkable always takes precedence.
+Which can be helpful if you need to block out an area.

 https://docs.unity3d.com/Manual/nav-AreasAndCosts.html